Previous Page Next Page

 Referrals to Other Community, Governmental, or Out-of-State Agencies

-The intake specialist completes an I&R Matter Referred On when the reporter only needs help from another agency as he or she is not eligible for DFPS services or the concerns are not under the jurisdiction of DFPS, CCR, or PI.
-The intake specialist can find appropriate referrals on the Referrals for Callers webpage on the DFPS intranet.
-First be sure to rule out any DFPS, CCR, or PI report.
+The intake specialist first assesses for any DFPS, CCR, or PI report.
+He or she completes an I&R Matter Referred On when the reporter only needs help from another agency, as he or she is not eligible for DFPS services or the concerns are not under the jurisdiction of DFPS, CCR, or PI.
+See Referrals for Callers and Jurisdiction for Common Non-DFPS or HHSC Concerns on the DFPS intranet.

-The intake specialist closes the I&R if the reporter agrees to contact the other agency unless it requires assigning as indicated below.
+The intake specialist refers the reporter to the appropriate agency and provides contact information, when available.
+If the reporter agrees to contact the other agency, the intake specialist documents the reporter’s response in the narrative and closes the I&R, unless it requires assigning as indicated below.

 Situations That Require Assigning the I&R

-The intake specialist assigns the I&R Matter Referred On to the faxing workload in these situations:
+The intake specialist assigns the I&R Matter Referred On according to the Assignment Charts on the DFPS intranet in the following situations:

-• There is abuse, neglect or exploitation in another state or Mexico that requires reporting to that protective service agency.
-When it is Mexico, assign to the DIF border contact.
+• There is abuse, neglect, or exploitation in another state or Mexico that requires reporting to that protective service agency.
+When it is Mexico, the intake specialist assigns to the appropriate regional contact who facilitates communication with Sistema Nacional para el Desarrollo Integral de la Familia (DIF).

 • There is criminal activity in another state that threatens the health or safety of a child or adult and is not part of a DFPS, CCR, or PI report.

-• The reporter sends information to SWI by internet, mail, or fax and the intake specialist assesses the information to be relevant to another agency such as the Office of the Attorney General or Texas Juvenile Justice Department.
+• The reporter sends information by internet, mail, or fax, and the intake specialist assesses the information to be relevant to another agency such as the Office of the Attorney General (OAG) or Texas Juvenile Justice Department (TJJD).

-• The intake specialist assesses an I&R Matter Referred On for another agency after the call.
+• The intake specialist assesses an I&R Matter Referred On for another agency after the call ends.

 3180 Refused to Report

-The intake specialist completes an I&R Refused to Report when the reporter does the following:
+The intake specialist completes an I&R Refused to Report when the reporter does either of the following:

 3190 Other Business Call

-The intake specialist completes an I&R Other Business Call when no other type is appropriate.
+The intake specialist completes an I&R Other Business Call when no other I&R type is appropriate.

 Examples include: